zincware/ZnTrack/README.rst

 where parameters have not changed, and to identify computational bottlenecks in your code.

-**⚙️ ZnTrack is still in an early stage of development and it is possible that it can undergo some noticeable API changes until ZnTrack v1.0 is released.**
+**ZnTrack is still in an early stage of development and it is possible that it can undergo some noticeable API changes until ZnTrack v1.0 is released.**

 Example
 ========